crwils/crwils.github.io/README.md

+### My Portfolio

-Building my portfolio in React.JS on Github Pages - currently a work in progress!
+Building my portfolio in React.JS on Github Pages to showcase my projects - currently a work in progress!

 crwils.github.io/